 When departing Kenya, it is possible to be tested in your hotel in Nairobi at a cost of US$120 per person.
 Results will be ready within 24 hours.
 It is also possible to be tested in some safari destinations, including the Maasai Mara.
 The collection point for testing in the Maasai Mara is in Mararienta, close to Musiara Gate and it costs US$110.
 Alternatively, the test can come to your camp, for US$140 per person (*min 2 guests.)
 Testing in the Mara his is subject to availability and results will take 48 hours.
 You only need to get a PCR test done on departure if the country you are travelling to requires it.

-Uganda recently updated their rules in response to a spike in infections.
-You now require a PCR test not older than 72 hours in order to enter the country.
-If you are travelling from a high risk country, being South Africa, England, USA, Turkey, Kenya, UAE, Tanzania or South Sudan, you will have to undergo a second PCR test at a cost of US$65 upon arrival.
+Uganda recently updated their rules in response to the increasing amount of variants.
+You now require a PCR test not older than 72 hours in order to enter the country AND will have to carry out a second PCR test at your own expensive upon arrival, at a cost of US$65pp.